This post contains affiliate links.

 - Rice: If serving with rice, get that started now.

-- Tofu: Pat dry tofu, then cut it into bite-sized cubes.
-Heat oil in a large pot or pan, then add cubed tofu.
+- Tofu: Pat dry 1 block firm tofu, then cut it into bite-sized cubes.
+Heat 2 Tbsp olive oil in a large pot or pan, then add cubed tofu.
 Cook until tofu is golden brown and crispy on all sides, about 10 minutes.

-- Flavor: Add the shallot and garlic to the pan, continuing to cook until shallot is soft and fragrant, another 2 minutes.
+- Flavor: Add 1 shallot (diced) and 3 cloves garlic (minced) to the pan, continuing to cook until shallot is soft and fragrant, another 2 minutes.

-- Spices: Stir in garam masala, cumin, coriander, paprika, and salt to evenly coat the tofu.
+- Spices: Stir in 2 tsp garam masala1 tsp each cumin, coriander, smoked paprika, salt to evenly coat the tofu.

-- Cans: Add the can of coconut milk and (undrained) diced tomatoes.
+- Cans: Add 1 14-oz can coconut milk and 1 14-oz can diced tomatoes (undrained).
 Bring to a gentle simmer, cover, and let cook for 15 minutes.

 - Serve: Serve warm over rice, topped with fresh cilantro.